Leading Coins 4 Entrepreneur Price Up 41.6% Over Last 7 Days (LC4)

-Leading Coins 4 Entrepreneur (CURRENCY:LC4) traded 10.8% higher against the US dollar during the 1-day period ending at 14:00 PM E.T. on July 4th.
-During the last seven days, Leading Coins 4 Entrepreneur has traded up 41.6% against the US dollar.
-One Leading Coins 4 Entrepreneur coin can now be bought for about $0.0623 or 0.00000567 BTC on major exchanges.
-Leading Coins 4 Entrepreneur has a total market capitalization of $93,551.66 and $495.00 worth of Leading Coins 4 Entrepreneur was traded on exchanges in the last day.
+Leading Coins 4 Entrepreneur (CURRENCY:LC4) traded 10.8% higher against the US dollar during the 24 hour period ending at 14:00 PM E.T. on July 9th.
+Over the last seven days, Leading Coins 4 Entrepreneur has traded up 41.6% against the US dollar.
+One Leading Coins 4 Entrepreneur coin can currently be purchased for approximately $0.0623 or 0.00000567 BTC on popular exchanges.
+Leading Coins 4 Entrepreneur has a market cap of $93,551.66 and $495.00 worth of Leading Coins 4 Entrepreneur was traded on exchanges in the last day.

 - HoryouToken (HYT) traded 1.1% higher against the dollar and now trades at $0.0052 or 0.00000013 BTC.